r2d2rigo/BinaryEndiannessExtensions/README.md

 How to use
 ----------

+Install the package from NuGet: https://www.nuget.org/packages/BinaryEndiannessExtensions/

-Download the project and add it your solution or download one of the precompiled PCL libraries from the **Binaries** folder.
+Alternatively, you can download the project and add it your solution or download one of the precompiled PCL libraries from the **Binaries** folder.